 The application-level property javax.mvc.security.CsrfProtection enables CSRF protection when set to one of the possible values defined in javax.mvc.security.Csrf.CsrfOptions.
 The default value of this property is CsrfOptions.EXPLICIT.
 Any other value than CsrfOptions.OFF will automatically inject a CSRF token as an HTTP header.
-The actual name of this header is implementation dependent.
+The actual name of the header can be configured via the Csrf.CSRF\HEADER\NAME configuration property.
+The default name of the header is Csrf.DEFAULT\CSRF\HEADER\NAME.